Majestic-dev/Tester69/README.md

         * Added a giveaway system (including ending the giveaway immediately, rerolling the giveaway, etc.)
         * Added discord's logging, everything will be logged in the specified file

+    - Server(management)
+        * Added a ticket system with a panel that guides you through the setup

     - Database
         * Added a separate database for the giveaways
         * Added a function to create a database backup